 When a female student demonstrates that she has successfully achieved body, foot and ankle strength and mastered a foundation of classical technique, she will be permitted to take on the increased physical demands of training “en pointe.”
 At Greenwich Ballet Academy, pointe training generally begins between age 10 and 11 and in Level 2B or 3A.

 Male technique is the synthesis of traditional classical technique with the addition of a special masculine bravado and athletic lexicon of movements that are usually attributed to leading male roles in the classical ballet repertoire.
 It requires a special syllabus; one more concentrated towards physical strength and the coordination needed to execute moves such as feats, leaps, or tricks, among others.
 Our Artistic Director works with all of our male dancers to build their strength and teach them male repertoire.

 Folk & Character Dance is a specific subdivision of classical dance based on national and folkloric traditions that have been stylized and included in classical ballets.
 The classical character repertoire includes national dances from Hungary (czardas), Poland (mazurka and polonaise), Russia (troika) and Spain (flamenco).
 Folk traditions have always been a part of ballet, but it was not until the legendary choreographer, Marius Petipa, and his assistant, Alexander Shirayev, that they became their own unique, codified art form as found in classical ballets such as the Nutcracker, Sleeping Beauty and Swan Lake.

-Repertoire is chosen from the full range of classical and contemporary choreographic works.
-Repertoire will be selected to best showcase the particular strengths and talents of our student body.
+Repertoire is chosen from the full range of classical choreographic works.
+Repertoire will be selected to best showcase the strengths and talents of our student body.
 Students are trained only by principal dancers and soloists who can draw upon their own performing experiences in the roles they are teaching.